 - The “Full System” is an engine back option, replacing the entire factory exhaust system with a set of performance extractors, high flow cats, and our cat back system.
 This is an ideal option if your factory cats have failed (a common issue on vehicles with over 100,000km on them), or if you are looking to fit a supercharger.

-- The “Cat Back” system runs from the primary cats back, in dual 2.5″ mandrel bent pipe-work, with two resonated pipes up the front, into single 3″ pipe-work, with two straight-through glass packed mufflers to keep the noise down.
+- The “Cat Back” system runs from the cats back, in dual 2.5″ mandrel bent pipe-work, into single 3″ pipe-work, with two straight-through glass packed mufflers to keep the noise down.

 - The “centre muffler delete” retains the front and rear section of the factory exhaust, but still gives the benefit of bigger pipe work off the cats, and a straight through centre muffler.